by Carol

 Kakum National Park

 Tanzania is an East African country on the Indian Ocean.
-Dar es Salaam is where our Tanzanian programme is based; a cosmopolitan bustling city and the perfect jumping-off point to explore this incredible country.
-Outside of placement you’ll be spoilt for choice in terms of once-in-a-lifetime travel experiences.
+Dar es Salaam is where our elective in Africa programme is based; a cosmopolitan, bustling city and the perfect jumping-off point to explore this incredible country.
+Outside of placement, you’ll be spoilt for choice in terms of once-in-a-lifetime travel experiences.
 From picture-postcard white-sand beaches to some of the most incredible safari parks in the world.

 Safari in Tanzania